Vadodara Municipal Corporation

-The "Vadodara Mahanagar Seva Sadan" or Vadodara Municipal Corporation or VMC, established in July 1950 under the Bombay Provincial Corporation Act, 1949, is responsible for the civic infrastructure and administration of the city of Vadodara.
+Vadodara Municipal Corporation (VMC) established in July 1950 under the Bombay Provincial Corporation Act, 1949, is responsible for the civic infrastructure and administration of the city of Vadodara.
 Vadodara Municipal Corporation has been formed with functions to improve the infrastructure of town.
+The municipality is divided into 19 wards and a total of 76 corporators.

 The governing structure of VMC consists of political and administrative wings.
 The political wing is an elected body of councillors headed by a mayor.
 The commissioner from the IAS cadre heads the administrative wing and is responsible for strategic and operational planning and management of the corporation.
 The commissioner takes decisions on behalf of the board or the standing committee formed from the elected councillors to perform the duties of the corporation.

 Location

 The office of Vadodara Municipal Corporation is located in Khanderao Market on Chamaraja Road in Vadodara.
 Chamaraja Road was named after Chamaraja Wodeyar, Maharaja of Mysore who was a close friend of Maharaja Sayajirao Gaekwad III to earmark the friendship between Maharaja Sayajirao Gaekwad III.
 Similarly a road in Mysore as Sayajirao Road.
 Chamaraja Road starts from Eastern gate of Lakshmi Vilas Palace and has other prominent landmarks like Kirti Stambh, and others before terminating near Bhagat Singh Chowk.